oskarlh/ohlt/README.md

 ### Compile parameters

-- `-pre25` RAD parameter overrides light clipping threshold limiter to `188`.
-Use this when creating maps for the legacy pre-25th anniversary engine without worrying about other parameters.
 - `-extra` RAD parameter now sets `-bounce 12` for a higher quality of lighting simulation.
 - `-worldextent n` CSG parameter.
 Extends map geometry limits beyond `+/-32768`.
 - Portal file reformatting for J.A.C.K. map editor, allows for importing the prt file into the editor directly after VIS.
 Use `-nofixprt` VIS parameter to disable.